TryGhost/Casper/README.md

 ## Configuration

+* Replace `assets/favicon.png` with your own favicon, or remove for the default Ghost favicon.
-* Modify `partials/copyright.hbs` with your own disclaimer.
+* Replace `partials/copyright.hbs` with your own disclaimer.

 ## Copyright & License